larowlan/vue3-for-react-devs/slides.md

 Note:
 - And of course we've go an action function to handle our submission.
-- Nothing specific here, but assume you're performing some sort of action like writing to the DB
+- Haven't gone into detail here, but lets assume you're performing some sort of action like writing to the DB

 ---